glopezep/opery/README.md

 ## Features

-* Makes easy the use of repository pattern in this way code doesn't break.
+* Makes easy the use of repository pattern in this way code doesn't break whenever you want     change the ORM or or refactoring some method to communicate with the database.
 * Based on adapters pattern.
 * Allows to change orm easily